TAKING YOUR MENTAL HEALTH TO HEART

 How do I know if I’m ready for my first job?

-Are you ready for a first job?
+Are you ready for your first job?

 Quiz

-Are you ready for a first job?
+Are you ready for your first job?

-Answer the following questions to enlighten you.
+Answer the following questions to find out.

-Choising the perfect job
+Choosing the perfect job

 • Do I want to work weekends, days, evenings, nights?

-• Concerning pay, do I want a job with commission (salesperson in a shop) or tips (server, deliveryperson, etc.)?
+• Concerning pay, do I want a job with commission (salesperson in a shop) or tips (server, delivery person, etc.)?

 • Do I feel comfortable in a confined space rather than in a big building or with a large work team?